juliankrispel/react-text-selection-popover/README.md

 You can also write your very own placement strategy.
 A placement strategy takes as an argument an object containg all the properties you need to compute the position of the popover and returns a style object as a result.
 [See below for the exact shape of the Object](#popover--props)

 If you'd like to look at an example, just have a look at [the default positioning strategy](src/centerAboveOrBelow.js)

+__Btw__: If you have written a placement strategy that you want to share because you think it might be useful to others :), please open a pr and add it to the `lib` folder.
+I'd be more than happy to review it and help get it merged if there's a significant usecase.

 ### Managing Popover display